pranjalpareta09/Machine-Learning-using-Python/README.md

 Predict no. of medals in Olympics

 Goal

 The goal of this project is to make a prediction model which will predict whether an athlete will win medal or not.

 DATASET

 The dataset which is used in this project, is collected from Kaggle.
-Here is the link of the dataset : Click here

 LIBRARIES NEEDED

 Pandas
 Numpy
 Sklearn
 Matplotlib

 Project Implementation

 Importing all the required libraries.
 Check requirements.txt Upload the dataset and the Jupyter Notebook file.
 Loading and Cleaning the dataset.